masscollabs/.github/profile/README.md

 🌈 Contribution guidelines - You may start reading https://github.com/masscollabs/masscollabs/blob/master/CODE_OF_CONDUCT.md
 👩‍💻 Useful resources - https://github.com/masscollabs/masscollabs is the place for our core documents 🍿 Fun facts - Milk and chocolate
-📫 Our Email List : You may join our Discussion General Email List by visiting https://www.masscollabs.xyz/mailman/listinfo/discuss_masscollabs.xyz
+📫 Our Email List : You may join our Discussion General Email List by visiting https://www.masscollabs.xyz/mailman/listinfo/discuss_masscollabs.xyz and for Free Software Discussion https://www.masscollabs.xyz/mailman/listinfo/freesoftware_masscollabs.xyz
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)